Summit-Sailors/dioxus-browser-extension-builder/README.md

 # Dioxus Browser Extension Builder

-A CLI tool for building and developing browser extensions with Dioxus and WebAssembly.
+A CLI tool for building browser extensions with Dioxus.

 ## Overview

-The Dioxus Browser Extension Builder (`dx-ext`) is a utility that simplifies the development and building of browser extensions using Dioxus (a Rust-based reactive UI framework) and WebAssembly.
+The Dioxus Browser Extension Builder (`dx-ext`) is a utility that simplifies the development and building of browser extensions using [Dioxus](https://dioxuslabs.com/)
 This tool handles:

 - Building WASM components from your Rust code
 - Copying necessary assets and configuration files